 Dr Lim was formerly Sub-Dean of the faculty, and was involved in spearheading the MSc/PhD (by research) program.
 She was Director of the Leadership Development Seminar for gifted students organized jointly by the faculty and the Ministry of Education.
-She is currently Director of the NUS Women in Leadership, Emerging Leaders and Leading and Motivating Difficult Employees Program.
+She is currently Director of the NUS Women in Leadership, Emerging Leaders and Leading and Motivating Difficult Employees Program and a co-Director of the Doctorate in Nursing Practice.
 Dr Lim was on the Management Board of Human Capital Singapore (HCS).